Skip to main content

 What do columns "sides", "office contribution", and "split contribution" mean?

-For example, if the brokerage represents the "listing" side of a transaction - there are two agents on that side and they are splitting the commission 50/50, while each agent would get 0.5 "sides".
-If the agents were splitting it 60/40, agent 1 would get 0.6 sides, and agent 2 would get 0.4 sides.
-It is being measured through award allocation.
+The Sides column represents how much award allocation an agent represented on one side of a transaction.
+For example, if the brokerage represents the "listing" side of a transaction and there are two agents on that side splitting the commission 50/50, each agent would get 0.5 sides.
+If the agents split it 60/40, agent 1 gets 0.6 sides and agent 2 gets 0.4 sides.
+Sides are measured through award allocation.

 Did this answer your question?